618Project/WorldVu/proposal.md

 </span>

 <span style="color:black">
-The title of our project is "Insert title here".
+The title of our project is "WorldVu", which is a 360 degree frame processing accelerator pipeline.
 </span>

 <span style="color:black">